aws-solutions/qnabot-on-aws/source/docs/LLM_Retrieval_and_generative_question_answering/README.md

 - **EMBEDDINGS_TEXT_PASSAGE_SCORE_THRESHOLD:** applies only when Embeddings are enabled (recommended) and if ES_SCORE_TEXT_ITEM_PASSAGES is true.
 If embedding similarity score on text item field is under threshold the match is rejected.
 Default is 0.80.

-- **ALT_SEARCH_KENDRA_INDEXES:**  be set to the Id (not the name) of your Kendra index where you have ingested documents of web pages that you want to use as source passages for generative answers.
-If you plan to use only QnABot text passages or Bedrock Knowledge Bases instead of Kendra, leave this setting blank.

 - **ALT_SEARCH_KENDRA_MAX_DOCUMENT_COUNT:** the number of passages from Kendra to provide in the input context for the LLM.